Contents

 5.6.6.1 Termination on the grounds of ill health or capability

 The decision to terminate an employee’s employment on the grounds of ill health or capability will be made after all other options have been considered.
-This will involve discussions with the employee, obtaining medical advice (where not prohibited) and reviewing whether or not there are any other jobs within the trust that the employee could reasonably undertake.
+This will involve discussions with the employee, obtaining medical advice (where not prohibited) and reviewing whether there are any other jobs within the trust that the employee could reasonably undertake.

 Managers do not have to wait until the employee’s sick pay provision has been exhausted before making the decision to terminate.

 If the advice from occupational health supports ill-health termination and where an employee is a member of the NHS pension scheme, the employee may be advised to contact the pensions officer.
-It should, however, be noted that ill-health retirement is a process which is independent of ill health or capability dismissal, and that the decision as to whether an employee should receive the benefits associated with ill health retirement is taken by the NHS pensions agency, independently of the trust.
+It should, however, be noted that ill-health retirement is a process which is independent of ill health or capability dismissal, and that the decision whether an employee should receive the benefits associated with ill health retirement is taken by the NHS pensions agency, independently of the trust.

 The trust pensions officer can be contacted to discuss the process for submitting an application to the NHS pensions agency to apply for ill health retirement.